Power-Softmax: Towards Secure LLM Inference over Encrypted Data: EXPERIMENTS

 We experimented with polynomial variants of a causal transformer (GPT) and a bidirectional model.

-\textbf{Causal Transformer.\quad} For a GPT model, we built upon the Pythia~\cite{biderman2023pythia} family of models, adapting their training procedures, evaluation methodologies, and hyperparameters.
-Specifically, we trained two models for \gls{NTP} on the Pile dataset~\cite{gao2020pile}: a small model with 70M parameters and a large model with 1.4B parameters, using continual pretraining (Sec.~\ref{subsec:recipe}).
+\textbf{Causal Transformer\quad} For a GPT model, we built upon the Pythia~\citep{biderman2023pythia} family of models, adapting their training procedures, evaluation methodologies, and hyperparameters.
+Specifically, we trained two models for \gls{NTP} on the Pile ~\citep{gao2020pile}: a small model with 70M and a large model with 1.4B parameters, using continual pretraining (Sect.~\ref{subsec:recipe}).

 We evaluated these models using the popular lm-evaluation-harness framework.
-Tab. ~\ref{tab:pile} shows that our models achieve performance comparable to the original models for 5-shot and zero-shot settings.
+Table ~\ref{tab:pile} shows that our models achieve performance comparable to the original models for 5-shot and 0-shot settings.
 These results mark a significant advancement, as no prior work has introduced polynomial LLMs with demonstrated \textbf{ICL or reasoning capabilities}.
-This is particularly evident on reasoning benchmarks such as the \gls{ARC} , where our models perform competitively.
+This is particularly evident on reasoning benchmarks such as the ARC , where our models perform competitively.

-\textbf{Bidirectional Transformer.\quad} For the bidirectional model, we tested our approach on RoBERTa~\cite{liu2019roberta}.
-Starting with a \Softmax-based pre-trained transformer, we applied the HE-friendly adaptation using the method described in Sec.~\ref{subsec:recipe} through continual pre-training on the OpenWebText corpus~\cite{Gokaslan2019OpenWeb}.
-Then, we fine-tuned our model on 3 datasets from the GLUE benchmark~\cite{wang2018glue} separately, adapting RoBERTa's fine-tuning process , and finally approximated the non-polynomial components.
+\textbf{Bidirectional Transformer\quad} For the bidirectional model, we tested our approach on RoBERTa~\citep{liu2019roberta}.
+Starting with a \Softmax-based pre-trained transformer, we applied the HE-friendly adaptation using the method described in Sect.~\ref{subsec:recipe} through continual pre-training on the OpenWebText corpus~\citep{Gokaslan2019OpenWeb}.
+Then, we fine-tuned our model on three datasets from the GLUE benchmark~\citep{wang2018glue} separately, adapting RoBERTa's fine-tuning process, and finally approximating the non-polynomial components.
 The results are depicted in Tab.~\ref{tab:glue}, and compared with the work of~\citet{zhang2024neural}.
-Full configuration is detailed in App.~\ref{app:roberta_params}.
-These results indicate a degradation of approximately 1\% compared to the original RoBERTa performance.
+The full configuration is detailed in App.~\ref{app:roberta_params}.
+These results indicate a degradation of approximately 1\% compared to the original RoBERTa.

-\textbf{Latency Over HE.\quad} For benchmarking over encrypted data, we followed the methodology of~\citet{zimermanconverting}.
-We first trained a 32-layer polynomial GPT on the Wikitext-103 dataset, then fine-tuned it on a financial news text classification benchmark~\cite{FinancialNewsClassificationHF}.
-The model achieved an accuracy score of 81\% over plaintext, reflecting a 10\% improvement over the baseline.

-Latency profiling for these runs is shown in Fig.~\ref{fig:latencyHE}, measured using HElayers 1.5.4 \cite{helayers} configured for CKKS with 128-bit security and poly-degree of $2^{16}$.
-Here, matrix multiplication took $49\%+18\%=67\%$ out of which most of it was spent on encoding the plaintext weights.
-Polynomial approximation accounted for $14\%+6\%+4\%=24\%$ of the total time, where \PowerSoftmax took $6\%$ of it.
-Interestingly, in all polynomial approximations, the most time-consuming \gls{HE} primitive is the bootstrap operator, confirming that the latency bottleneck is dictated by the polynomials' degree.